LlewBach/aj-builder/README.md

 - Make the title covers big enough to give a nice fade in/out effect, but small enough that the p text didn't fall under them, leave a bit of room for titles to pop out and not take up too much vertical space.
 - Make the p margins big enough to clear the text from the title covers on all screen 'modes', whilst not taking up too much vertical space.
-- Make the sticky titles stick at a suitable height, and make sure that the padding was big enough to cover the text all they way to the top of the screen, and leaving a nice gap below the title to buffer it from the paragraph, but leaving a nice amount of room for text on all screen 'modes'.
+- Make the sticky titles stick at a suitable height, and make sure that the padding was big enough to cover the text all they way to the top of the screen, and leaving a nice gap below the title to buffer it from the paragraph, but leaving a nice amount of room for text on all screen 'modes', and without being too big that the title padding would push them back out from under their covers.
 - Add padding to the image so that the scroll length roughly matched the text scroll length.
 This was a matter of compromise to appear acceptable on different devices.

 This is an example of the media query settings required.